BITSS-OPA/URAP-week-progress/26-max-fall-21/weekly_reports.md

 - [x] Fix `bsample` bug
   - I got the fix from [here](https://www.statalist.org/forums/forum/general-stata-discussion/general/1460140-different-results-every-time-i-run-do-file).
 When Stata sorts, the way it breaks ties is arbitrary.
 In order for Stata to sort the same way each time, you can do `set sortseed #`, where `#` is your desired seed.
 I added a suggested fix to `02_imputing.do`.
+- [x] Implement new changes to `01`
+  - thorough bug testing still required
+  - translation is rough and needs to be improved

-I worked I hours this week
+I worked 4 hours this week

 ---